Programs, Services & Vacancies

 Healthy Ears, Better Hearing, Better Listening (HEBHBL) - Funds multidisciplinary teams and individual health practitioners to support the prevention, early detection, diagnosis, treatment and management of ear health and hearing conditions in Aboriginal children and youth (up to 21 years).
 Aboriginal communities located in regional, remote and urban areas (ASGC-RA 1-5) are eligible to receive HEBHBL services.

-Download a list of NSW Rural Doctors Network (RDN) Outreach Services (PDF) that are funded by the Australian Government Department of Health (DoH) and administered by RDN across New South Wales (NSW) and the Australian Capital Territory (ACT).
+Download a list of NSW Rural Doctors Network (RDN) Outreach Services (Services PDF) (Services Excel) that are funded by the Australian Government Department of Health (DoH) and administered by RDN across New South Wales (NSW) and the Australian Capital Territory (ACT).